 During completion, neither the buyer nor seller has to attend.
 The buyer solicitor has to meet the mortgage lender and buyer after the purchase and mortgage registration.
-Also, they have to pay the stamp duty for total property ownership.
+Also, they have to pay the stamp duty land tax for total property ownership.

 Finally, send a copy of the title deed to the mortgage lender, who will hold it as security.
 Please keep all your legal documents safely for you will need them when you want to move again.

 You should shop around first when looking for a conveyancing solicitor.
 Go for a firm that is not only affordable but also gives the best service.
 The conveyancing solicitors oversee the entire property ownership process.